 5. Great Customer Service

-Within your own website: invest in options that make it easy for customers to ask questions and reply as soon as possible.
+On your website, invest in features that make it easy for customers to ask questions and receive a reply as soon as possible.
 Include an extended FAQ.
 Add a chatbot; they save a lot of time (both for you as a retailer and for the ‘waiting’ customer), manpower and money.
 Insert a search engine that also searches within your content.
-Your customers aren’t just looking for products, they want information, too.
+Your customers aren’t just looking for products; they want information, too.
 On things like delivery, return policy and sizing.
 Great onsite search helps keep your customers happy and increases retention, order value and conversion.
 But more on that later.

 6. Let customers review you

 Customer reviews not only give future customers a better overview of a product or brand, but they also actually make you sell more.
-People like other people’s opinions, so actively ask customers for reviews.
+People like other people’s opinions, so they actively ask customers for reviews.
 It’s what we call social proof.
 A happy customer is a returning one and will generate new customers.
 A little nudge in the shape of a 5% discount on their next order could be an extra incentive for them to do a review.
 Add them to your own website as a testimonial.
-And don’t forget there are several platforms for customer reviews visitors tend to look at when seeking a (new) product, brand, shop or service.
-Make sure your profiles are complete on sites like Trustpilot, Capterra and Tripadvisor.
-Customers should also be able to review on Google (which you’ve already read about above, with Google my Business).

 7. Keep an eye on your competition